gwendall/underscore.json/README.md

 **remove** - remove(json, selector)

-Remove a value in a json
+Removes a value in a json

 ```javascript
 var json = {some:{nested:"value"}}